Experiment: Control of Citrus Gall Wasp 103

 5B0Very little31.62 kgFlowering, dark green leaves with quite a few yellowing.
 Kaolin still visible on some leaves.
 Six immature lemons also present.

-Based on the data collated we can be reasonably confident that Kaolin can reduce the number of galls present on citrus, if it is applied at the right time of the year.
+Based on the data collated I am reasonably confident that Kaolin can reduce the number of galls present on citrus, if it is applied at the right time of the year.
 This is clearly shown in the following chart.

 Citrus Gall Wasp Treatments

-If we are measuring success of treatment regimes as the number of (or absence of) citrus galls, then the Kaolin treatment has been most successful.
-However, if we also consider the productivity of the tree then we can see that two other regimes are also quite successful (One and Three).
+If I am measuring success of treatment regimes as the number of (or absence of) citrus galls, then the Kaolin treatment has been most successful.
+However, if you also consider the productivity of the tree then you can see that two other regimes are also quite successful (One and Three).

 Citrus gall Wasp impact on fruit production